Get

 My Cat’s Spay Incision Slightly Opened: Should I Worry?
 Vet-Verified Facts & FAQ

 Spaying is a common practice for many pets.
 While complications are rare, it’s still important for cat owners to know how to respond to them in case something goes wrong.
 One of the most common complications is slight opening of the incision.
-While minor openings usually aren’t causes for alarm, you should still contact or visit your veterinarian just to be safe.
-Your veterinarian can determine if the incision requires additional attention.
+While minor openings usually aren’t causes for alarm, you should still contact or visit a veterinarian just to be safe.
+The veterinarian can determine if the incision requires additional attention.

 divider 3 paws